CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 All block-based motion have similar assumptions and simplifications.
 They assume that each pixel in a block moves at a constant rate from one image to the next: what is retrieved are the `dx` and `dy` components of the motion vector.
 In case of rotational motion within the area of the image block, the retrieved components will be those representing most faithfully the change in intensity between the two images, but the rotation rate is not measured.
 By the same token, if deformation (convergence / divergence / shear) occurs within the area of the image blocks, this will not be detected.
-Rotation and deformation between image blocks (between neighbouring pixels) can of course be detected.
+Rotation and deformation between image blocks (between neighboring pixels) can of course be detected.

-To detect and possibly correct "rogue" vectors in the motion field, we have to assume that the motion field is spatially coherent in a neighbourhood.
+To detect and possibly correct "rogue" vectors in the motion field, we have to assume that the motion field is spatially coherent in a neighborhood.
 This is because we detect anomalous motion vectors by their distance to the local average motion.
 One must be careful with this assumption as to not artificially smooth the motion fields and remove actual diverging / converging motion.

 ## Level-2 end to end algorithm functional flow diagram